20 Employee Survey Questions to Help Define Your Company Values

 How to use these questions to define your values

-People want to work for companies with strong, clearly defined values in the post-pandemic workplace environment.
+People want to work for companies with strong, clearly defined values, especially in today's macro-environment of workplace changes and stressors.

 If you don't have defined core values, it's hard for employees to understand what they mean and resonate with them.
 It also makes it hard for new employees when they’re onboarding to fit in with the corporate culture or understand why things get done a certain way.

-Ask the questions above in your next pulse survey and use the survey results to:
+Use these questions in your next pulse survey with a goal to:

 In an ideal world, most of us want more from our jobs than just a paycheck.
 We want things like work satisfaction, a connection to our coworkers and the opportunity to make a difference.

-Your values tell the world what you’re about.
+Core values aren’t just words on a paper.
 They give your employees a reason for what they do—and your customers a reason to cheer for you.
+They’re a guide on how to stay aligned on goals and how to conduct business.

 Today, 80% of the Fortune 100 tout their values publicly, and companies with a high sense of purpose outperform others by 400%.